RudolphRiedel/FT800-FT813/README.md

 For other plattforms you need to provide a delay(ms) function that works between 1ms and 56ms at least and is at least not performing these delays shorter than requested.
 The delay(ms) is only used during initialisation of the FT8xx.

-In Addition need to initialise the pins used for Chip-Select and PowerDown in your hardware correctly to output.
+In Addition you need to initialise the pins used for Chip-Select and PowerDown in your hardware correctly to output.
 Plus setup the SPI accordingly, mode-0, 8-bit, MSB-first, not more than 11MHz for the init (if the display can handle it).

 Originally the project went public in the German mikrocontroller.net forum, the thread contains some insight: https://www.mikrocontroller.net/topic/395608